reststate/reststate-client/README.md

 ## Usage

 `@reststate/client` needs to be configured with an `httpClient` object that handles the requests and responses.
-The easiest way to do this is to provide an `axios` instance configured with your server's base URL, the standard JSON API content type, and optionally any authentication info your server requires.
+The easiest way to do this is to provide an `axios` instance configured with your server's base URL, the standard JSON:API content type, and optionally any authentication info your server requires.

 ```js
 import axios from 'axios';